mizu-bai/Img2Mol-miniCDDD-ncnn/README.md

 ## Introduction

-In this project, I hope to build up a model that read in chemical structural formula from images and predict the properties, including
+In this project, I hope to build up a model that read in chemical structural formula from images and predict the properties, including LogP, molecular refractivity, Blaban J, number of H acceptors, number of H donors, number of valence electrons, and topological polar surface area.

 - [Img2Mol](https://github.com/bayer-science-for-a-better-life/Img2Mol) is an
 accurate SMILES recognition from molecular graphical depictions.